AdaCore/git-hooks/README.md

 The following config options are available for general use:

+* **`hooks.allow-delete-branch`** [list]:

+  A list of regular expressions matching reference names corresponding to branches that are allowed to be deleted.

+  This option is only relevant when the `hooks.restrict-branch-deletion` option is set to `true`.
+Otherwise, any branch can be deleted.

 * **`hooks.allow-delete-tag`** (default value: **false**):

   By default, deleting a tag is not allowed.
 To allow it, set